Job Market Paper

 Working Papers

 Are juries racially discriminatory?
-Evidence from the race-blind charging of grand jury defendants with and without racially distinctive names (with Mark Hoekstra and Meradee Tangvatcharapong) Under review
+Evidence from the race-blind charging of grand jury defendants with and without racially distinctive names (with Mark Hoekstra and Meradee Tangvatcharapong)

 Abstract: We implement five different tests of whether grand juries, which are drawn from a representative cross-section of the public, discriminate against Black defendants when deciding to prosecute felony cases.
-Three tests exploit that while jurors do not directly observe defendant race, jurors do observe the ``Blackness’’ of defendants' names.
-All three tests---an audit-study-style test, a traditional outcome-based test, and a test that estimates racial bias using blinded/unblinded comparisons after purging omitted variable bias---indicate juries do not discriminate based on race.
+Three tests exploit that while jurors do not directly observe defendant race, jurors do observe the "Blackness" of defendants' names.
+All three tests--an audit-study-style test, a traditional outcome-based test, and a test that estimates racial bias using blinded/unblinded comparisons after purging omitted variable bias--indicate juries do not discriminate based on race.
 Two additional tests indicate racial bias explains at most 0.3 percent of the Black-White felony conviction gap.

 Shades of justice: The disparate impact of court-appointed attorney quality (with Mark Hoekstra and Maya Mikdash)